 - find his ideal speed and stride length for remaining in balance

 - make several mini gives, i.e. minute contact releases that are so small no one can see them, but big enough your horse notices.

 There are some slight variations here, depending on your own physique, and that of your horse.

 A rider with short arms will struggle to show contact release using the same technique as a rider with long arms, so pick the more appropriate option:

-It is a challenging fact of life that not every rider or horse has ideal conformation – you simply have to find a way to work around it, much as para riders do.
+It is a challenging fact of life that not every rider or horse has ideal conformation – you simply have to find a way to work around it.

 The important criterion is that the reins must show a visible loop for a couple of strides for the judge to be able to give you a decent mark.